 \section{Additional Numerical Results and Details}

-The proposed methodology is architecture agnostic, however for an architecture to be appropriate for the task we require a few particular qualities: \begin{itemize} \item \textbf{\textit{Geometry aware architecture and data-structure.}} As the main premise of this work is to share information about physical fields which depend on the geometry of the problem to which they relate, it is essential that the data-structure reflect this geometric information, and that the neural networks used be effective at processing this information. \item \textbf{\textit{Mapping to and from fixed-dimensional vectors.}} This framework relies on learning latent representations between solution to PDEs and the geometries on which these are defined.
-Hence, one needs to map to and from fixed dimensional latent spaces from arbitrary geometries. \item \textbf{\textit{Non-locality.}} All physical processes in this paper behave in non-local ways, the solution field at one point in the domain affects the solution at all other points in the domain.
+The proposed methodology is architecture-agnostic, however for an architecture to be appropriate for the task we require a few particular qualities: \begin{itemize} \item \textbf{\textit{Geometry-aware architecture and data-structure.}} As the main premise of this work is to share information about physical fields which depend on the geometry of the problem to which they relate, it is essential that the data-structure reflect this geometric information, that the neural network architecture be effective at processing it, and that both naturally accommodate inputs of varying size and topology. \item \textbf{\textit{Mapping to and from fixed-dimensional vectors.}} This framework relies on learning latent representations between solution to PDEs and the geometries on which these are defined.
+Hence, one needs to map variable-sized geometric inputs to and from fixed-dimensional latent spaces. \item \textbf{\textit{Non-locality.}} All physical processes in this paper behave in non-local ways, the solution field at one point in the domain affects the solution at all other points in the domain.
 Hence, when encoding solution fields for a given geometry, the encoder/decoder should reflect this non-locality. \end{itemize}

 We use three architectures, a Graph Convolutional Network (explained in~\ref{app:impl:gcn}), a Generalized Aggregation Network (explained in~\ref{ssec:GEN}), and a transformer (explained and tested in~\ref{sssec:TGABI}).